Frequently Asked Questions

 Undergraduate students should register for the ISO through Enrollment Pathway.
 Registration is not required for graduate students.
 Please note that the program is mandatory for all new incoming international students (including transfer students).

-While university residence halls officially open on Saturday, September 2, those undergraduate students who will be living on-campus may move into their assigned on-campus housing spaces on Sunday, August 27.
+While university residence halls officially open on in September, those undergraduate students who will be living on-campus may move into their assigned on-campus housing spaces at the end of August.
 This is a special accommodation so students can participate in the orientation program.

 While Rutgers Global is a universitywide unit that supports all international students and scholars on all university locations; the offices that provide one-on-one services to the international population varies on each campus.